Peak Heart & Vascular

 Multispecialty Cardiovascular Group located in Laveen, Surprise, Avondale, Phoenix, and Flagstaff, AZ

 To avoid complications from high cholesterol, you need regular cholesterol monitoring and proper treatment if you do have the condition.
 The team at Peak Heart & Vascular has the expertise to diagnose high cholesterol and provide personalized care to help you manage the disease.
 Don’t let high cholesterol damage your health and quality of life.
-Schedule an evaluation with an outstanding provider by calling the offices today, or booking online.
+Schedule an evaluation with an outstanding provider by calling the Laveen, Surprise, Avondale, Flagstaff, or Phoenix, Arizona, office today, or booking online.

 Your liver produces cholesterol, a fatty substance known as a lipid.
 Cholesterol helps your body produce vitamin D, certain hormones, and the membranes that surround your cells.
 Your liver makes two types of cholesterol: good” cholesterol refers to high-density lipoprotein (HDL); “bad” cholesterol refers to low-density lipoprotein (LDL).

 High cholesterol, also called hyperlipidemia, occurs when the level of LDL cholesterol in your blood rises above normal levels.
 It can build-up within your blood vessels, so they become narrow and constricted, interfering with blood circulation, and potentially causing severe or life-threatening complications.

 Eating a diet high in meat and saturated fat and inadequate exercise causes high cholesterol most of the time.

 - Diabetes, hypothyroidism, and other chronic conditions

 Until age 55, men tend to have higher HDL levels than women, but beyond that age, both men and women have an equally elevated risk for the condition.